iotaledger/tips/text/0008-weighted-uniform-random-tip-selection/0008-weighted-uniform-random-tip-selection.md

 In order to maximize confirmation rate however, the algorithm needs to return tips which are `non-lazy`.
-Non-lazy in this context means, that a tip does not attach to a cone of transactions which is too far in the past, as such cone is likely to be already confirmed and therefore doesn't contribute to the rate of newly confirmed transactions when a milestone is issued.
+Non-lazy in this context means, that a tip does not attach to a cone of transactions which is too far in the past, as such cone is likely to be already confirmed and therefore does not contribute to the rate of newly confirmed transactions when a milestone is issued.

 # Detailed design